How to Master Weekly Planning Even if You’re Chronically Overwhelmed

 Think of weekly planning as your command center.
 You gain a bird’s-eye view of everything on your plate, making it easier to stay focused and avoid feeling overwhelmed.

 No more wondering what you should be doing or scrambling to meet unexpected deadlines.
-A clear overview of your week empowers you to proactively manage your time and make informed decisions.
+A clear week overview empowers you to manage your time and make informed decisions proactively.

 2) Helps prioritize important tasks and goals